• Skip to main content

 • Milk – We use whole milk, but you can certainly use 2%

-• Heavy cream – Gives this simple quiche grill
+• Heavy cream – Mixed with milk, gives this quiche a creamy filling

 • Fresh spinach – You can use fresh or frozen spinach and any ingredients you have in your fridge